-During the financial year ended 31 December 2020, the world was impacted by the COVID-19 pandemic which resulted in national lockdowns across the world in order to stop the spreading of the COVID-19.
-As a result, the Group implemented all the standard operating procedures recommended by the Ministry of Health in order to prevent the spreading of COVID-19.
+During the financial year ended 31 December 2021, the world was still impacted by the COVID-19 pandemic which resulted in various measures taken across the world in order to reduce the spreading of the COVID-19.
+As a result, the Group implemented all the standard operating procedures recommended by the Ministry of Health in order to reduce the spreading of COVID-19.

-The Directors have assessed the overall impact of the COVID-19 pandemic on the Group's and the Company's operations, financial performance and cash flows.
-In this regard, the Directors have concluded that there is no material adverse effect on the Group's and the Company's financial results for the year ended 31 December 2020.
+The Directors have assessed the overall impact of the COVID-19 pandemic on the Group's operations, financial performance and cash flows.
+In this regard, the Directors have concluded that there is no material adverse effect on the Group's financial results for the year ended 31 December 2021.

-The Directors have prepared the financial results for the year ended 31 December 2020 having considered the impact of COVID-19 and the current economic environment.
-The Directors continue to believe that it is appropriate to adopt the going concern basis of accounting in preparing the financial results for the year ended 31 December 2020.
+The Directors have prepared the financial results for the year ended 31 December 2021 having considered the impact of COVID-19 and the current economic environment.
+The Directors continue to believe that it is appropriate to adopt the going concern basis of accounting in preparing the financial results for the year ended 31 December 2021.